sourcegraph/handbook/content/departments/people-talent/people-ops/tools/internal-offboarding.md

 - Remove any mentions of the departing teammate from the handbook and replace their name with the updated contact name.
 - Remove the departing teammates' LinkedIn Recruiter License has been parked (if applicable)
 - Remove the departing teammates' department specific accounts: Process St account, Deel (if applicable), etc.

+##### How we send severance agreements
+- If the teammates' departure involves severance, the People Partner will create a severance agreement for the teammate and send it via Docusign.
+We send these agreements via the People-ops@sourcegraph.com Docusign account using the Severance Agreement Docusign template.
+Once the People Partner and the departing teammate have signed the agreement, Payroll is sent a cc copy.

 ### COMING SOON: Offboarding variations by employment type